 On January 20, 2025, the new administration issued an executive order to review all international assistance and freeze Congressionally appropriated funds, including for lifesaving programs.
 This led to stop-work orders on most USAID-managed programs and the termination of 83% of USAID-funded programs globally.
 These terminations and simultaneous delays in the ability for organizations, like CRS, to access funds for continuing programs had immediate and tragic impacts on millions of people worldwide, including halting critical vaccinations, leaving children and pregnant women without nutritional care, and restricting farmers' ability to plant ahead of growing seasons.
-By May 30, 2025, CRS received termination notices for 90 poverty-reducing and lifesaving programs that encompass all global regions and sectors of CRS' work.
+By April 19, 2025, CRS received termination notices for 69 poverty-reducing and lifesaving programs in over 30 countries.